Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 If nothing else, it’s possible that you still won’t meet your required protein intake from powder alone.

-For reference, it’s recommended that an average adult consumes 0.8 grams of protein per kilogram — or 0.36 grams of protein per pound of body weight [2].
+An average adult should consume 0.8 grams of protein per kilogram of body weight [2].

 Let’s look at how they produce these two benefits in more depth.